 For your convenience, I have divided the best foods of Madrid into 2 sections: the best 10 appetizers and 10 main dishes.
 I will write a specific post on the most mouthwatering desserts, sweets, and pastries in Madrid.

 Keep on reading to find out what to eat in Madrid, Spain.

 Typical Appetizers to try in Madrid | Best Madrid foods

 “Tapas” is one of the most historic, traditional, and famous ways to try the best Madrid foods.

 Originally, “tapas” were small-sized food portions usually served as an appetizer while taking a drink before lunch.

-Depending on the type of food and the restaurant you could get “tapas” for free when ordering a drink.
+Depending on the type of food and the restaurant you could get “tapas” for free when ordering one of the best Spanish drinks.
 Some examples are olives, chips, and a slice of bread with a cold cut on top.